-The Contractor, Passenger Transit Inc., certifies or affirms the truthfulness and accuracy of each statement of its certification and disclosure, if any.
-In addition, the Contractor understands and agrees that the provisions of 31 U.S.C.
-A 3801, et seq., apply to this certification and disclosure, if any.
+The Contractor, certifies or affirms the truthfulness

+and accuracy of each statement of its certification and disclosure, if any.
+In addition, the Contractor

+understands and agre understands and agrees that the provisions of 31 U.S.C.
+A 3801, et seq., apply to this certification and

+disclosure, if any

 Date

-Name of Contractor's Authorized Official
+Name of Contractor's A Authorized

+Signature of Contracto Official or's Authorized

-Signature of Contractor's Authorized Official
+Title of Contractor's Au Official uthorized

 Company Name